dmreiland/Zenoss4.2.4/README.md

 Hello,

+Decide to upload my auto-deploy.sh script file as the ones I've seen around the internet and in other repos contain broken links that will fail silently and without error.

-I used this script on on the following VM:
+I used this script on on the following VM to test:

 https://virtualboximages.com/CentOS+6.5+x86_64+Desktop+VirtualBox+VDI+Virtual+Computer